sebastianortunio/Data-analyst-job-openings/README.md

 The dataset has 2,253 rows and 15 columns.

-We cleaned the data by working with each columns' needs.
+I cleaned the data by working with each columns' needs.

 The project shows: